uccser/cs-unplugged/csunplugged/topics/content/en/binary-numbers/unit-plan/lessons/reinforcing-sequencing-in-binary-number-systems.md

 # Reinforcing Sequencing In Binary Number Systems

+## Key Question

+-   How can you create a 60 second or less video to teach someone how binary works without using the binary cards?

+## Lesson Starter

 {panel type="general" title="Notes on resources"}

 The following items are highly motivating, however you can use any resources you have available in your classroom that have two different states or sizes.